code-recall/code-recall.github.io/design-systems/why-conditional-class-utilities-might-be-overkill.md

+## Why Conditional Class Utilities Might Not Be Necessary

 > A [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) **_pseudo-class_** is a keyword added to a selector that specifies a special state of the selected element(s).
 >